Arctic LNG 2 Facing Vessel Shortage as Zvezda Shipyard Delays Delivery, Japanese MOL Exits Charter Contract

 Several key technologies, including the membrane used to create the tank holding the superchilled gas, as well as azimuthing propulsion units, can no longer be provided to Russia leaving orders from the Zvezda shipyard in limbo as it searches for alternative suppliers.

 Zvezda received five pre-constructed hulls from South Korean shipyard Samsung.
-All five have been floated and continue being worked on at the yard near Murmansk.
+All five have been floated and continue being worked on at the yard near Vladivostok.
 However, only two were reported to be close to commissioning, with the remaining ones lacking key components.

 Despite Novatek dispatching hundreds of workers to the Far East to support Zvezda efforts, completion of the first two vessels has now slipped into 2025.